FrickTobias/BLR/README.md

 #### Scaffolding
 The first step is to tag the bam file with the clustering information by using tag_bam.py.
 After this, picardtools can be used to remove duplicates (whilst taking barcodes into account).
-By now, fragScaff can be run twice, first to estimate N90 of the data and then to perform the final scaffolding
+By now, fragScaff can be run twice, first to estimate N90 of the data and then to perform the final scaffolding.

 ```
 python tag_bam.py [-OPTIONS] <mapped_inserts.bam> <barcodes.clstr> <output_file>